-There is a ferry departing from Washington that will transport you to Alaska and this can be a great way to get up there.
+A ferry departing from Washington will transport you to Alaska, which can be a great way to get up there.
 The Alaska Marine Highway System covers over 3,500 miles and stops in over thirty ports.
 You can bring your car or travel as a passenger.

-Fares are based on a dynamic pricing system that changes with demand so it’s wise to buy your tickets as early as you can.
+Fares are based on a dynamic pricing system that changes with demand, so buying tickets as early as possible is wise.
 You’ll need to buy a ticket for your vehicle and a separate one for yourself.
-However, keep in mind that if you want to bring your car, it will cost quite a bit.
+However, remember that if you want to bring your car, it will cost quite a bit.

-We did a sample search to get a quote on taking a small SUV there this summer this way, and one way was over $3,000.
+We did a sample search to get a quote on taking a small SUV there this summer; one way was over $3,000.
 The passenger fare isn’t cheap either; the seven-day journey costs around $1,000 per person, and that doesn’t include a cabin for sleeping – that’s extra.

 AVERAGE COST: Around $1,000 for a passenger, around $3,500 for a passenger and a vehicle.

 Can you drive to Alaska?
-Of course, you can!
-It’s quite far, but that certainly doesn’t stop the people who choose to take it on.
+Of course you can!
+It’s quite far, but that doesn’t stop those who choose to take it on.

 The drive is spectacular and will take you through Canada’s British Columbia and Yukon territories before you re-enter the United States in Alaska.

-It will take about forty-three hours of driving to get to Anchorage from Seattle, but you can reach the southernmost part of Alaska by motor vehicle in just nineteen hours (although then you’ll need to take some ferries to get around that area since its mostly islands).
+Getting to Anchorage from Seattle will take about forty-three hours of driving.
+Still, you can reach the southernmost part of Alaska by motor vehicle in just nineteen hours (although then you’ll need to take some ferries to get around that area since it’s mostly islands).

 Seattle to Anchorage is about 2,300 miles.
-If you take a car that gets twenty-five miles per gallon, and if gas costs are around $3/gallon, it will cost you around $300 to get there.
-Not bad – but don’t forget that you’ll have to drive back, too.
+If you take a car that gets twenty-five miles per gallon and gas costs around $3/gallon, it will cost you around $300 to get there.
+Not bad – but don’t forget you’ll have to drive back, too.

-Also, if you do choose to drive, keep in mind that the route is quite remote and desolate for the vast majority of the way.
-You’ll need to plan your stops to sleep and get gas and eat very carefully, or you may find yourself hundreds of miles from these services when you need them the most.
+Also, if you choose to drive, remember that the route is quite remote and desolate most of the way.
+You’ll need to plan your stops to sleep, get gas, and eat very carefully, or you may find hundreds of miles from these services when you need them the most.
 Driving to Alaska is not recommended in the wintertime.